Solicitors for You

 Electrical safety is a critical aspect of managing rental properties, protecting the wellbeing of tenants and maintaining the integrity of your property.
 An Electrical Installation Condition Report is key to meeting these standards.
 This certificate confirms that the electrical installations in your property are safe.

 In this guide, we will examine what a landlords’ electrical certificate is, why it is required, how to obtain one, and what happens if you do not comply.
-Whether you are new to property management or looking to update your knowledge, this comprehensive guide will ensure you are well-prepared to meet your legal responsibilities.
+Whether you are new to property management or looking to update your knowledge, this comprehensive guide will enable you to meet your legal responsibilities.

 If you have any questions we have not covered, the specialist landlord solicitors at Percy Hughes & Roberts are able to answer your landlord query.
 You can contact us by completing the enquiry form below or by calling 0151 666 9090.